Skip to main contentSkip to navigation

 Do SSDs Need a Cleanroom for Data Recovery?

-What Cleanrooms Actually Protect
+What Do Cleanrooms Actually Protect?

-Mechanical hard drives contain aluminum or glass platters spinning at 5,400 to 15,000 RPM.
-The read/write heads float 3 to 5 nanometers above the surface.
-A single dust particle landing on the platter can cause a head crash that gouges data tracks in concentric rings.
-This is why hard drive recovery involving platter access requires particle-controlled environments.
+Cleanrooms protect exposed magnetic media inside mechanical hard drives, not sealed SSD NAND packages.
+Mechanical hard drives contain aluminum or glass disks spinning at 5,400 to 15,000 RPM, with read/write heads floating 3 to 5 nanometers above the surface.
+A single dust particle can cause a head crash and gouge data tracks.

-What SSD Recovery Actually Involves
+How Is SSD Data Recovery Actually Performed?

 Firmware Repair